 Updated April 2020, The San Blas Islands Guide was originally written in January 2018

-I’m not as a big a fan of laying around going beach to beach as I used to be, but the San Blas Islands off the coast Panama and Colombia in the Caribbean Sea were a definite win on my short break to Central America between traveling Peru and Ecuador.
+I’m not as big a fan of laying around going beach to beach as I used to be, but the San Blas Islands off the coast of Panama and Colombia in the Caribbean Sea were a definite win on my short break to Central America between traveling Peru and Ecuador.
 With that said, you’ll read ‘guides’ to the San Blas Islands making it sound difficult to reach– it’s actually quite easy.

 TABLE OF CONTENTS